1921 East Dorset by-election

-The 1921 East Dorset by-election was a parliamentary by-election held for the House of Commons constituency of East Dorset on 16 April 1921.
+The 1921 East Dorset by-election was a parliamentary by-election held for the British House of Commons constituency of East Dorset on 16 April 1921.

 Vacancy

 The by-election was caused by the appointment of the sitting MP for East Dorset, Freddie Guest, to the office of Secretary of State for Air.
 Under the Parliamentary procedures of the day, he was obliged to resign his seat and fight a by-election.

 Candidates

 Guest re-contested the seat for the Coalition government of David Lloyd George.
 As its representative, he was supported by Liberals and Unionists.